webis-de/small-text/docs/bibliography.rst

    Bayesian Active Learning for Classification and Preference Learning.
    ArXiv, abs/1112.5745.

 ..
+[LG13] Xin Li and Yuhong Guo.
+2013.
+   Active Learning with Multi-Label SVM Classification.
+   In Proceedings of the Twenty-Third International Joint conference on Artificial Intelligence (IJCAI '13).
+AAAI Press, 1479–1485.

+..
 [GZ16] Yarin Gal and Zoubin Ghahramani.
 2016.
    Dropout as a Bayesian Approximation: Representing Model Uncertainty in Deep Learning.
    Proceedings of The 33rd International Conference on Machine Learning, PMLR 48:1050-1059.